While some essential oils may have pest repellent properties, it still might not be the best idea to use them on your dog.

 If you are planning to or are already using a certain product to control ticks or fleas, consider the following tips to keep your pet safe:

-• Before using your essential oil, make sure it's not meant for another pet type.
+- Before using your essential oil, make sure it's not meant for another pet type.
 For example, take care not to use an essential oil meant for cats on your dog.
-What works for cats might be poisonous to your dog.
+What works for cats might be poisonous to your dog and vice versa.
 If you have both a cat and a dog, try to use a product that will be safe for both.
 Some cats may tend to groom or lick dogs that live with them, and this might be dangerous if you used a chemical that is toxic to cats on the dog.

 Another tip that does not include using products for controlling pests is clearing the yard.
 Maintaining it may help keep away ticks and fleas.
-Mow your grass regularly, dispose of dead leaves from the yard, and keep any pet brushes clean.
+Mow your grass regularly, dispose of dead leaves from the yard, and keep any brushes you use on your pet clean.
 Doing this will make the environment unconducive for ticks and fleas to thrive.

 Also, keep your essential oils away from the reach of your dogs.
 If they nevertheless reach them and ingest the oils, call your vet and poison control as fast as possible.